MastrMatt/youtubeNLP/README.md

 ## Usage

 Upon accessing the application, users will see a form where they can enter a YouTube video URL.
 After submitting the form, the application will display the sentiment analysis results, including charts showing the distribution of sentiments across the selected video's comments.

+## Future Considerations

+-Incorporate the likes of each comment into the overall sentiment analysis -Provide a graphical interface to view the maximum and minimum comments

 ## Author
 Matthew Neba / [@MastrMatt](https://github.com/MastrMatt)